 Tuck in a Spatula and Recipe for a Special Gift!

-This simple quilted potholder is so easy to sew, yet makes a big impression.
-The pocket is perfect for including a recipe the recipient will love, and a colorful spatula.
+This simple quilted potholder is so easy to sew, yet it makes a big impression.
+The pocket is perfect for including a recipe the recipient will love, and a colorful spatula or other tool.

 These potholders are great for housewarmings, newlyweds, bridal showers, Christmas, and … well, you’ll think of many times for giving these as quick, yet personalized (with your most requested recipe!) gifts.

-Laraine of Connecting Threads made the potholders up in Christmas fabrics.
+Laraine from Connecting Threads made the potholders up in Christmas fabrics.
 Special attention was given to cutting the directional cat eyes fabric.

 As you can see from the step-by-step instructions, they’re quite easy to put together.
 As an added plus, a nice tutorial for binding, which will work with any small quilt, is included in the tutorial.

 This is a great project for using up some of those fabric scraps and leftover batting!
 Insul-Bright and batting are used for insulation, so fingers will be safe from hot surfaces.

-When completed, simply add a recipe card, colorful spatula, and tie with a ribbon.
+When completed, simply add a recipe card, a colorful spatula, and tie it all together with a ribbon.